dfuchss/fuchss.org/.posts/2024-08-30-ardoco-metrics.md

 ### 🌐 **Online Deployment**

-You can also access the **ArDoCo Metrics Calculator** online via our web-based deployment: [ArDoCo Metrics Calculator Online](https://metrics.ardoco.de/).
+You can also access the **ARDoCo Metrics Calculator** online via our web-based deployment: [ARDoCo Metrics Calculator Online](https://metrics.ardoco.de/).
 We do not save any of your data—your calculations are processed securely and privately.

 ### 📚 **Get Started**

-Check out the project on GitHub for detailed instructions and documentation: [ArDoCo Metrics Calculator](https://github.com/ArDoCo/Metrics)
+Check out the project on GitHub for detailed instructions and documentation: [ARDoCo Metrics Calculator](https://github.com/ARDoCo/Metrics)

-Explore more on how to use the tool via different interfaces on our [Wiki](https://github.com/ArDoCo/Metrics/wiki).
+Explore more on how to use the tool via different interfaces on our [Wiki](https://github.com/ARDoCo/Metrics/wiki).

 Join us in streamlining your metrics calculations! 🚀